 Network Users shall be entitled to acquire both entry and exit capacity.

 Network Users, which deliver gas to the transmission system, must purchase entry capacity at the entry points.
+Capacity at the entry points of green gas production facilities, whether connected to the transmission or to the distribution system, shall be booked at the virtual green gas entry point.
 Network Users wishing to transport gas to the distribution system, other transmission systems or to the consumers' systems directly connected to the transmission system must purchase exit capacity.
 Network Users, wishing to transport gas in an adjacent gas systems, shall conclude contract with the operator of adjacent gas system and shall book entry and/or exit capacity in adjacent gas system.

 Transmission services and capacity products: